-Digital Onboarding is a much talked about ‘disruptive’ buzzword surrounding the banking landscape, but it surrounds more as a haze than as a mist.
-The number of banks and customers who have actually adopted digital onboarding are in frugal numbers.
+Digital onboarding is a much-discussed ‘disruptive’ buzzword in the banking world, although it is more of a haze than a mist.
+The number of banks and customers who have adopted digital onboarding is low.

 When we analyze the customer experience barometer, we find that onboarding experiences are decisive ‘make or break’ factors in being competitive differentiators.
 Lack of an efficient onboarding process which is time consuming has become the most common customer experience breakpoint in recent times.
 Customer loyalty and attrition are at an all time low during the first quarter of the onboarding process.